sche0949/sche0949_Major_project/README.md

 ## Animation and difference

 The difference between my work and the team member's mainly lies in the continuous animation expression（The animations of other members are performed in steps or end after a short duration）.
-- For example, the background color and the size of the apple change continuously
+- The background color and the size of the apple change continuously
 - In addition, the animation can follow the window resize

 ## Technical interpretation